aws-amplify/docs/docs/start/getting-started/fragments/flutter/add-api.md

 flutter pub get
 ```

-Update the `main.dart` file and import the new packages.
+Update the `main.dart` file and import the new packages so that it's available to our app.

 ```diff
   import 'package:amplify_flutter/amplify.dart';